-All new applicants must provide a scanned copy of an official, birth certificate (hospital and religious certificates do not qualify), permanent resident card or a valid passport.
+All new applicants must provide a scanned copy of an official, birth certificate (hospital and religious certificates do not qualify), permanent resident card or a valid U.S. passport.
 All applicants, regardless of the school / home-school they currently attend, must show evidence of satisfactory citizenship and provide the two documents listed below.
 It is recommended applicants maintain at least a 2.0 GPA.
-Without this information, interview/auditions will not be scheduled.
 Please scan all grade reports together and save as one PDF document.
 Please click "Read More" to view additional important instructions.

 - 10th - 12th grade applicants must provide: (1) complete high school transcripts and (2) their current progress grades